devoteamgcloud/data-night-dataform/README.md

 4. Create a workspace (ID: [your-project-id]) *-equivalent to personal branch as well-*
 5. Adjust dataform.json
 6. Confirm & Apply transformations  (sql statements in Dataform)
+7. View the execution details (pops up at the bottom once you run the workflow)
+8. Go to SQL Workspace tab of the BigQuery (left pane)
-7. View the outcome in Bigquery
+9. View the new dataset & tables in Bigquery `ML-house-prices`
-8. Analyze in Looker Studio
+10. Analyze in Looker Studio *optional*
-9.
+11.